Offshore Wind Strategic Monitoring and Research Forum (OWSMRF)

-The pilot year is focused solely on ornithology.
-A novel top-down approach was used to identify which species and knowledge gaps OWSMRF should focus on during the pilot year (paper on prioritization methods available soon).
+The pilot year focused solely on ornithology.
+A novel top-down approach was used to identify which species and knowledge gaps OWSMRF should focus on.

-Stakeholders identified cumulative impacts on black-legged kittiwake (Rissa tridactyla) to be the issue currently posing greatest consent risk using a suite of available evidence, tools, and technical expertise.
+Cumulative impacts on black-legged kittiwake (Rissa tridactyla) was identified to be the issue currently posing greatest consent risk using a suite of available evidence, tools, and technical expertise.

 Kittiwakes nesting on a cliff.
 (Photo: Matt Parsons)

-Developers and stakeholders agreed the critical knowledge gaps (KG) were:
+Developers and key stakeholders agreed the critical knowledge gaps (KG) were:

 KG2: improving understanding of connectivity between OWF and SPAs

-KG3: increasing confidence in population modelling of response to additional OWF mortality
+KG3: increasing confidence in predicting population response to additional OWF mortality

-Academics and technical experts have assisted with understanding the current evidence base and identifying gaps in evidence that could be addressed through new research.
+Academics and technical experts assisted with reviewing the current evidence base and identifying gaps in evidence that could be addressed through new research.
 Using workshops, novel research opportunities were identified.
 A report was produced for each of the three knowledge gaps, listing Research Opportunities (see below).
 Scopes of work were drafted for three Research Opportunities.